nginxinc/docker-nginx-unprivileged/SUPPORT.md

 ## Contributing

-Please see the [contributing guide](https://github.com/nginxinc/docker-nginx-unprivileged/blob/main/CONTRIBUTING.md) for guidelines on how to best contribute to this project.
+Please see the [contributing guide](/CONTRIBUTING.md) for guidelines on how to best contribute to this project.

 ## Commercial Support

 Commercial support for this project may be available.
-Please get in touch with [NGINX sales](https://www.nginx.com/contact-sales/) or check your contract details for more info!
+Please get in touch with [NGINX sales](https://www.f5.com/products/get-f5/) or check your contract details for more info!

 ## Community Support

-This project does **not** offer commercial support.
 Community support is offered on a best effort basis through either GitHub issues/PRs/discussions or through any of our active communities.